borayd3/DS4002---project-2/README.md

 ### Cleaning Data

-The dataset had no missing information and the datatypes for both our columns were correct, so we did not have to clean the data after exporting it.
-The Trip Start Timestamp column was in DateTime format.
-The Taxi Ride Count column was a Float.
+The dataset had no missing values, and the data types for our columns were correct, so minimal cleaning was required after exporting it.
+The Trip.Start.Timestamp column was already in DateTime format, and the Taxi.ID column, which represents the number of taxi rides at each timestamp, was in numeric format.

+**However, to prepare the data for analysis we cleaned the following in R**:

+- We converted Trip.Start.Timestamp to a standardized DateTime format (POSIXct) for consistency

+- We renamed Trip.Start.Timestamp to datetime for clarity.

+- We created a date column by extracting only the date (year, month, and day) from datetime.

+- We created the floor_hour column by extracting only the hour from datetime to group trips by hour.

+- Then properly structured the dataset with the date and floor_hour as the index and the Trip_count as the variable of interest.

 ### Build the SARIMA Model

-**Prepare the Data**:

-We loaed the Taxi_Trips_Count.csv dataset from our DATA folder into R studio.
-Then properly structured the dataset with the Trip Start Timestamp as the index and the Taxi Ride Count as the variable of interest.

 **Determine the SARIMA Parameters**:
 We used R in R studio for all the coding portions of our project, which can be found in our SCRIPTS folder in our github repo.